Last updated: 15 January, 2025.

 Google Consent Mode v2 works in the following way:

-5. Google uses behavioral modeling to get the most accurate data in your account to enable better reporting and optimization.
+- Google uses behavioral modeling and conversion modeling to get the most accurate data in your account to enable better reporting and optimization.

-Google Consent Mode v2 Implementation Using a Google-Certified CMP
+Google Consent Mode v2 implementation using a CookieScript CMP

-The easiest way to apply your remarketing campaign while maintaining compliance with the GDPR and other privacy laws is to use a Google-Certified Consent Management Platform (CMP), integrated with Google Consent Mode v2.
+The easiest way to apply your remarketing campaign while maintaining compliance with the GDPR and other privacy laws is to use a Google-certified CMP, integrated with Google Consent Mode v2.
 Google works in partnership with Consent Management Platforms (CMP), which are integrated with Consent Mode and Google Tag Manager (GTM) and thus help manage cookie banners and respect user's consent preferences.

 CMPs handle the consent banners and consent management, keep records of user consent, and send the necessary parameters of the chosen Consent Mode to Google as required.